Lants/dummy-bot/README.md

-# kasa-baby
+# Dummy-Bot
-Discord bot for KASA server

-Update: Not for kasa anymore.
-Idk where I'll put it.
+Discord bot using NextCord.
+Previously built with Discord.py, but refactored after deprecation.